tenable/integration-jira-cloud/README.md

 ## Permissions

+* The script requires **Site Admin** Access at least initially to create the project, the custom fields, and link everything to the right screens.
+* The script requires Admin access to the project that it has created.
+  Depending on the permissions setup within your own Jira Cloud instance, this may not be enough however.
+If you are seeing errors, please refer to the list of required permissions (below).
 * If using setup-only (as Admin) to let the script create all of the requirements, afterwards, it's been [reported][i28_perms] that the following permissions should yeild successful runs: